hivemq/hivemq-testcontainer/readme.md

 ## Remove prepackaged HiveMQ Extensions

-Since HiveMQ's 4.4 release, HiveMQ Docker images come with the HiveMQ Extension for Kafka, the HiveMQ Bridge Extension and the HiveMQ Enterprise Security Extension.
+Since HiveMQ's 4.4 release, HiveMQ Docker images come with the HiveMQ Extension for Kafka, the HiveMQ Enterprise Bridge Extension and the HiveMQ Enterprise Security Extension.
 These Extensions are disabled by default, but sometimes you my need to remove them before the container starts.